yalmip/yalmip.github.io/_posts/examples/2021-05-05-integratedpwa.md

 ### The hard way

-As a first approach, we do it the hard way by first oing pen and paper computations to explicitly compute the integral to obtain our piecewise quadratic function
+As a first approach, we do it the hard way by pen-and-paper computations to explicitly compute the integral to obtain our piecewise quadratic function

 $$
 \int_{0}^x f(z) = \begin{cases} x^2 , & \text{for } 0\geq z \leq 2\\